brunopk/sc-rpi/doc/commands.md

 }
 ```

-where `status` is an integer that adheres to the same semantics as in HTTP.
+`status` is an integer that adheres to the same semantics as in HTTP.
 Optionally, successful command results will have a **`payload`** field.

 Instead of `payload`, failed command messages will have an **`error`** field.
 Both, `payload` and `error` are JSON objects.
 An example of a failed command result is this: